Prag8855/aab/content/guides/lost-keys.md

 When you call a locksmith, ask for the price on the telephone.
 If possible, ask for a fixed price.
 Call multiple locksmiths if necessary.
 There are many dishonest locksmiths who charge special fees.[^0] After they open the door, they charge you hundreds of euros.

-I personally recommend [Albert Schlüsseldienst](https://g.page/schluesseldienstberlinalbert?share).
-I have used them 3 times already.
-They charge 50€ to 90€ to open a door.[^4] [AS Schlüsseldienst](https://g.page/AS_Schluesseldienst?share) is often recommended too, but they charge more.
+I used [Albert Schlüsseldienst](https://maps.app.goo.gl/cg9FMAuMY3rCwpj88) 3 times in the past.
+They charged 50€ to 90€ to open a door.[^4] [AS Schlüsseldienst](https://maps.app.goo.gl/ycoJ8YEV9bhtmQo37) is often recommended too, but they charge more.

 After the locksmith opens your door, you must prove that you live there.
 You can show your passport or your *[[Meldebescheinigung]]*.
 Ask for a receipt and keep it.
 Your household insurance (*[[Hausratversicherung]]*) might cover the cost of calling a locksmith.
 For example, [Feather](/out/feather-hausrat)'s household insurance covers locksmiths,[^1] and they speak English.
 Liability insurance (*[[Haftpflichtversicherung]]*) does not cover this.